TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 1. we completely re-render the entire list, or:
 1. we hunt down the specific items that were changed and only re-render those.

-Assuming we want to hunt down that one specific item that was changed and NOT re-render the entire list.
-We need something to track that specific item.
+Assuming we want to hunt down that one specific item that was changed and NOT re-render the entire list, we need something to track that specific item.
 We can track down a specific item by using a `key`.

-When the list is updated for whatever reason, (either from a server or a user interaction), React matches the `keys` of each of the previous list items to the updated list.
+When the list is updated for whatever reason (either from a server or a user interaction), React matches the `keys` of each of the previous list items to the updated list.
 If there were any changes, React will only update the items that have changed.

 As long as `keys` remain consistent and unique, React can handle the DOM effectively and efficiently.